 Fighting Against Felony Traffic Charges in West Palm Beach

 One approach your criminal defense lawyer can take is to challenge your previous traffic convictions.
 This could require the prosecutor to prove the underlying convictions which led to you becoming an HTO beyond a reasonable doubt before he can claim that you were driving as an HTO.

-To learn more about challenging traffic charges, call our law firm at 561-622-5575.
-Attorney Brian P. Gabriel has fought license suspensions for more than 25 years as a criminal traffic attorney in West Palm Beach.
+To learn more about challenging traffic charges, call Brian Gabriel at 561-622-5575.
+Attorney Brian P. Gabriel has fought license suspensions for more than 30 years as a criminal traffic attorney in West Palm Beach.
 He has helped countless people resolve long-standing traffic issues that prevented them from driving their cars without fear of legal repercussions.
-See what he can do for you by completing our contact form.
+See what he can do for you by completing a contact form.